 Candidates must secure an invitation from a German host institution prior to the application for funding, and teach courses integrated into the regular curriculum.

-A full description of this program and application guidelines are available here (in German): Gastdozenten an deutschen Hochschulen.
+A full description of this program and application guidelines are available on the daad.de website: Gastdozenten an deutschen Hochschulen (in German).

-As mentioned above, the German host institution files the application (with the candidate supplying CV and input on the courses to be taught), so most of the information is in German.
+As mentioned above, since the German host institution files the application (with the candidate supplying CV and input on the courses to be taught), most of the information is in German.

-If you have further questions, please contact Hans Jürgen Kaminsky at kaminsky(at)daad.de.
+If you have further questions, please contact Sameera Grötsch at email@example.com.

 Still looking for a host institution?
 Try the Advanced Academics page of our Reference Center section.